One 36V Battery or Three 12V Batteries? Pros and Cons

 What about the price of a 36v battery vs. three 12v batteries?
 Will one option set you back more hard-earned cash than the other?
 Probably not.
 While 12V batteries are less expensive, you’ll have to purchase three of them to get the power you need.
 And unless you’re needing a new charger to accompany it, the cost for a 36v battery is only slightly higher.

 The bottom line is that both choices work just fine.
-There isn’t a huge difference between using three 12V batteries or one 36V battery as far as advantages and disadvantages go, as long as you’re using lithium.
+There isn’t a huge difference between using three 12V batteries or one 36V battery as far as advantages and disadvantages go.
+As long as you’re using lithium – that’s the main thing.
 Choose the setup that works best for your application and needs.

 Learn more about lithium batteries here: